hanxu12/myrocks-rfr-measurement/README.md

 ## Usage

-Please make sure to set your MySQL credentials in the C++ and Python script before running any.
+Please make sure to set the MySQL credentials in the C++ and Python script before running any.

 ### Python Script